-Deploy a model on the AI4OS Inference platform using the Dashboard¶
+Deploy a model on the Inference platform using the Dashboard

-The Dashboard offers the possibility to deploy a model as serverless using the AI4OS Inference Platform (based on OSCAR).
+The Dashboard offers the possibility to deploy an AI module as serverless on the platform resources.

 In this tutorial, we will demonstrate a simple prediction using the popular YOLO module.